kherron13/330_project3/SRS.md

 This functionality will be similar to that of Basecamp.
 The user will have the option to create a list of to-do’s, which in theory is just a check list.
-This list will be on its own respective page as well and send notifications to the user that the due date is approaching.
+This list will be on its own respective page.

 ## Other Nonfunctional Requirements